Cray-HPE/docs-csm/operations/node_management/Access_and_Update_the_Settings_for_Replacement_NCNs.md

     ```

     **Troubleshooting:** Follow the steps below if the credentials are not available:
+    1. Gigabyte NCN Troubleshooting
        1. Power cycle the replacement NCN.
        2. Boot into Linux.
        3. Use the factory reset command to regain access to the BMC login credentials.

            ```bash
-        ncn# ipmitool raw 0x32 0x66
+           linux# ipmitool raw 0x32 0x66
            ```
+    2. HPE NCN Troubleshooting

+        __Coming soon__

 3. Determine if the root user is configured.